gmitch215/gmitch215.dev/cv.md

 - High Quality Software Development with over **6** years of industry experience, since 2019
 - Over **2,400** hours in total programming experience, including **1,200+** hours in Java and **600+** hours in Kotlin
-- Experience in many OOP and Functional languages, such as Java, Kotlin, Svelte, C++, C, and JavaScript
+- Experience in dozens of languages, featuring Java, Kotlin, Vue, C/C++, and JavaScript
 - Fan of JetBrains IDEs, such as IntelliJ IDEA and WebStorm where I make JVM, JS, and other framework-related projects

 ## Business